-5 Conclusion and Future Research
+5 Conclusion

-In this paper, our focus is on investigating the global convergence properties of shuffling-type SGD methods.
-We consider a more relaxed set of assumptions in the framework of star-smooth-convex functions.
-We demonstrate that our approach achieves a total complexity of $\mathcal{O}(\frac{n}{\xi^{3/2}})$ to attain an $\hat{\varepsilon}$ -accurate global solution.
-Notably, this result aligns with the previous computational complexity of unified shuffling methods in non-convex settings, while ensuring that the algorithm converges to a global solution.
-Our theoretical framework revolves around the shuffling sample schemes for finite-sum minimization problems in machine learning.

-We also provide insights into the relationships between our framework and well-established overparameterized settings, as well as the existing literature on the star-convexity class of functions.
-Furthermore, we establish connections with neural network architectures and explore how these learning models align with our theoretical optimization frameworks.

-This paper prompts several intriguing research questions, including practical network designs and more relaxed theoretical settings that can support the global convergence of shuffling SGD methods.
-Additionally, extending the global convergence framework to other stochastic gradient methods [Duchi et al., 2011, Kingma and Ba, 2014] and variance reduction methods [Le Roux et al., 2012, Defazio et al., 2014, Johnson and Zhang, 2013, Nguyen et al., 2017], all with shuffling sampling schemes, as well as the exploration of momentum shuffling methods [Tran et al., 2021, 2022], represents a promising direction.
+In this paper, we study the global convergence property for shuffling-type SGD methods.
+We consider a relaxed set of assumptions in the framework of star-smooth-convex functions and show the total complexity of $\mathcal{O}(\frac{n}{\hat{\varepsilon}^3/2})$ to reach an $\hat{\varepsilon}$ -accurate global solution.
+This result matches the previous computational complexity of unified shuffling methods in convex settings.
+Our theoretical framework utilizes the choice of shuffling sample schemes for finite-sum minimization problems in machine learning.
+We provide discussions on the relations of our framework and the well-known over-parameterized settings, as well as current literature on the star-convexity class of functions.
+In addition, we show the connections to neural network architectures and discuss how these learning models fit into our optimization frameworks.
+Potential research questions arising from our paper include practical network designs and relaxed theoretical settings that support the global convergence of Shuffling SGD methods.
+Moreover, the global convergence framework for other stochastic gradient methods [Duchi et al., 2011, Kingma and Ba, 2014] and variance reduction methods [Nguyen et al., 2017, Beznosikov and Takáč, 2021] with shuffling sampling schemes is also an interesting direction.